DOCtorActoAntohich/doctoractoantohich.github.io/index.md

 ---
 layout: home-page
 title: Central Space
-description: A hub location from where all doors are open.
+description: A hub from where all doors are open.
 ---

 ## Home